pluralsight/guides/draft/html-css/semantic-html/article.md

     </p>
 </aside>
 ```
 There is obviously much more data in the code above than in the previous code, but there is also much more information for machines.
 As you can notice, we used the following microdata attributes: *itemscope*, *itemtype* and *itemprop*.
+So, what do all these attributes mean?

+The *itemscope* attribute indicates a new group of microdata.
+A group of microdata is called item and it contains properties and its appropriate values.
+The type of an item is specified in the *itemtype* property and it is actually an URL to a web page that cointains information about the item.
+On that page we can see all properties the item could have and we can use some of those properties in our code.
+A property of the item should be specified in the *itemprop* attribute.

 [Microdata generator](http://webcode.tools/microdata-generator)